TurboTeam335/Employee-Tracker/README.md

 ## Usage

-* Open an integrated terminal and then install inquirer by typing npm i
+* Clone the repository to your local machine

+* Install the dependencies using the following command

 * Connect the database through the SQLTools extension in VSCode

-* Type node index.js and you will be given several prompts
+* Run the project using the following command: node index.js

 * Go through the prompts to either view the data or add information to the database